 What is Capital Reserve?

-Capital Reserve means the part of the Profits which is reserved by the company for the Future Needs or Long Term Projects to write Off Capital Expenses.
+Capital Reserve means the part of the Profits which is reserved by the company for Future Needs or Long Term Projects to write Off Capital Expenses.
 Capital Reserve is created out of profits and it appears on the Equity and Liabilities Side of the Balance Sheet.
-The Capital Reserve is disclosure on the Reserve and Surplus Head.
-Creation of the Capital Reserve is mandatory as per it prevent the company for the winding up of the capital reasons.
-The Capital Reserve is useful to write off the Fictitious Assets or Capital losses and Many More.
+The Capital Reserve is disclosed on the Reserve and Surplus Head.
+Creation of the Capital Reserve is mandatory as per it prevents the company from winding up the capital reasons.
+The Capital Reserve is useful to write off Fictitious Assets or Capital losses and Many More.

 What is the Reserve Capital?

-Reserve capital means the Part of Uncalled capital or Shares amount still on the Hold is called as Reserve Capital.
+Reserve capital means the Part of Uncalled capital or Shares amount still on Hold is called Reserve Capital.
 Reserve capital is created out of the Authorized capital.
-As per the Companies Act 2013, Reserve capital is not Disclosed at all.
-No provision will mention the Authorized capital to make a Reserve Capital but it will be generated Authorized Capital.
+As per the Companies Act 2013, Reserve capital is not disclosed at all.
+No provision will mention the Authorized capital to make a Reserve Capital but it will be generated as Authorized Capital.